- Geology at Derby is ranked third for student satisfaction in The Complete University Guide 2019

 Field skills are essential for any geologist’s career development, so we provide ample opportunity for you to put theory into practice and gain hands-on experience.
 Along with regular fieldtrips to the Peak District and visits to industrial sites, you could find yourself honing your skills further afield in the UK and abroad.

 Our Geology students have, for instance, investigated a broad variety of rocks and structures in Scotland, studied sedimentary sequences in Wales, analysed volcanic processes, environments and hazards in Tenerife, and explored mountain building processes in the Pyrenees.

 Laboratory-based practical sessions will be integral to your studies and we offer full training to help you harness industry-standard geological equipment.

-Our high-quality learning facilities include a spatial data laboratory, petrology laboratory, sedimentary laboratory, geotechnical laboratory and specialist computing laboratory as well as a map library.
+Our high-quality include a spatial data laboratory, petrology laboratory, sedimentary laboratory, geotechnical laboratory and specialist computing laboratory as well as a map library.
 We have thousands of rock, mineral and fossil samples from all over the world to help you deepen your knowledge of rock formation and its role in the history of Earth.

 For your independent investigations, you will also have a dedicated space in our student research laboratory.